| | | | |

 • Big flavor from simple ingredients.
 With just guanciale, tomatoes, Pecorino Romano, and pasta, this dish creates a balanced, deeply savory sauce.
 The pork provides richness, the tomatoes brighten it, and the Pecorino ties everything together.
 It’s proof that a short ingredient list can produce immense flavor.

 • Authentic texture and technique.
-Using bucatini gives you that signature chew and hollow center that captures the sauce beautifully.
-Tossing the pasta directly in the skillet allows emulsification with the rendered pork fat and reserved pasta water, creating a glossy, clinging sauce.
+Using bucatini gives you that signature chew and hollow center that beautifully captures the sauce.
+Tossing the pasta directly in the skillet allows it to emulsify with the rendered pork fat and reserved pasta water, creating a glossy, clinging sauce.

 • Quick enough for weeknights.
 Even with its layered flavor, this recipe comes together in under 40 minutes.
 Most of the cooking happens while the pasta water heats, making it an ideal option when you want something special without a long time commitment.